Motion for Extension of Time Template, Free Download 2026

 Your attorney has a scheduling conflict, has recently withdrawn, or has experienced an emergency that makes meeting the current deadline impossible.

 A brief or motion has a filing deadline and you need additional time to complete your research, obtain supporting declarations, or compile exhibits.
-You want to avoid filing an amended pleading prematurely.
+You want to avoid filing an amended pleading template prematurely.

 What Should a Motion for Extension of Time Include?